-Whether you’re a small business or a booming enterprise, the question remains: what is the difference between Cloud Servers and Dedicated Servers, and which one is the best solution for you?
+Whether you’re a small business or a booming enterprise, the question remains: what is the difference between cloud servers and dedicated servers, and which one is the better option?

-How do Cloud Servers work?
+How Do Cloud Servers Work?

-In simple terms, Cloud Server Hosting is a virtualized hosting platform.
+In simple terms, cloud server hosting is a virtualized hosting platform.

 What Is a Dedicated Server?